CloudLabsAI-Azure/purviewlab/modules/module10.md

 3. Create two custom entities.

-    * Add the following at the end of the URL to complete the endpoint: `/api/atlas/v2/entity`
+    * Add the following at the end of the URL to complete the endpoint: `/api/atlas/v2/entity`.
+Please make sure to remove the path added in previous step.

     * Replace the body with the following code block